freerange/site/soups/weeknotes/week-186.snip.markdown

 The client work
 -----------

 The bulk of our effort for [GDS](http://digital.cabinetoffice.gov.uk) over recent weeks has been working on the [specialist guides part of the single domain](https://www.gov.uk/specialist), which was [launched this week](http://digital.cabinetoffice.gov.uk/2012/08/08/shipping-new-formats-the-gov-uk-international-trade-release/).
-This content -- "specialist guidance" -- is managed by the same software that we built for <%= l('inside-government', 'Inside Government') %>, but it marks the start of a closer integration between that and the "mainstream" content at [the root of gov.uk](https://www.gov.uk).
+This content -- "specialist guidance" -- is managed by the same software that we built for [Inside Government](/inside-government), but it marks the start of a closer integration between that and the "mainstream" content at [the root of gov.uk](https://www.gov.uk).

 You can see some of that integration in the search results; from [both specialist](https://www.gov.uk/specialist/search?q=animals) and [the main site](https://www.gov.uk/search?q=animals) you'll find links to relevant content in both parts of the site.

-I'm not sure I can say that Unicorn is happily galloping without issue yet, but compared to <%= l('week-185', 'previous weeks') %> deployment has pretty much returned to the uneventful process that it ought to be.
+I'm not sure I can say that Unicorn is happily galloping without issue yet, but compared to [previous weeks](/week-185) deployment has pretty much returned to the uneventful process that it ought to be.

 ### Sinatra and the weight of software